usausa/Smart-Net-Data-Accessor/README.md

 Methods with [Insert] attribute automatically generate SQL, so no file is required.

-By default, SQL files are placed in the Sql subfolder of the interface file.
+By default, SQL files are placed in the 'Sql' subfolder of the interface file.

-* IExampleDao.Create.sql
+* IExampleAccessor.Create.sql

 ```sql
 CREATE TABLE IF NOT EXISTS Data (Id int PRIMARY KEY, Name text, Type text)
 ```

-* IExampleDao.QueryDataList.sql
+* IExampleAccessor.QueryDataList.sql

 ```sql
 SELECT * FROM Data